Ben Ehrenreich: Career

 His first novel, The Suitors, was published by Counterpoint Press in 2006.
-Reviewing it, the American Library Association named him "a writer to watch" while Publishers Weekly called him "an original talent."
-Writing in BOMB, the novelist Frederic Tuten called The Suitors “truly a ravishing book.”
-Ehrenreich's short fiction has appeared in McSweeney's, BOMB, Black Clock and many other publications.
+Reviewing it, the American Library Association named him "a writer to watch" while Publishers Weekly called him "an original talent".
+Writing in BOMB, the novelist Frederic Tuten called The Suitors "truly a ravishing book".
+Ehrenreich's short fiction has appeared in McSweeney's, BOMB, Black Clock, and many other publications.

-Ehrenreich also teaches in the graduate writing program at Otis College of Art and Design.
+Ehrenreich teaches in the graduate writing program at Otis College of Art and Design.

-In 2016, he released another book, The Way to the Spring: Life and Death in Palestine, describing life in the Palestinian village of Nabi Salih and the villagers' struggle against the encroaching Israeli settlement of Halamish.
-The book was praised by The Economist with the conclusion that "It should be read by friends and foes of Israel alike."
+Ehrenreich's book The Way to the Spring: Life and Death in Palestine was published in 2016.
+It describes life in the Palestinian village of Nabi Salih and the villagers' struggle against the encroaching Israeli settlement of Halamish.
+The Economist praised the book, writing, "It should be read by friends and foes of Israel alike."
 A review in The New York Times called it a "weighty contribution to the Palestinian side of the scales of history."

-In 2020, he released Desert Notebooks: A Road Map for the End of Time.
-The Los Angeles Times described the book as "a hybrid memoir, travelogue and metaphysical enquiry."
-The New York Times concluded that Ehrenreich has "built a potent memorial to our own ongoing end-times."
+In 2020, Ehrenreich released Desert Notebooks: A Road Map for the End of Time.
+The Los Angeles Times called the book "a hybrid memoir, travelogue and metaphysical enquiry."
+The New York Times wrote that Ehrenreich has "built a potent memorial to our own ongoing end-times."